 not be supported beyond mid-2018 (we have extended the date to allow people to find alternate hosting services).

-While you can continue to use UniTube, you may wish to consider
+While you can continue to use UniTube until then, you may wish to consider

 using another media hosting service, such as